lanceydancey/mcgrath/hyper-v.md

 # This script is for Ubuntu 22.04 Jammy Jellyfish to download and install XRDP+XORGXRDP via
 # source.
 #
-# This script originally from Github user Hinara (https://github.com/Hinara/linux-vm-tools/blob/ubuntu20-04/ubuntu/22.04/install.sh)
+# This script originally from Github user Hinara (https://github.com/Hinara/linux-vm-tools/blob/ubuntu20-04/ubuntu/22.04/install.sh) with modifications to work for us

+# To download from the ubuntu VM:
+#

 # tweaked to remove some stuff that wasn't necessary.
 ###############################################################################